sanette/tsdl-ttf/README.md

-tsdl-image — SDL2\_ttf bindings for OCaml with Tsdl
+tsdl-ttf — SDL2\_ttf bindings for OCaml with Tsdl
 ---------------------------------------------------

 Tsdl\_ttf provides bindings to